 Similarly, someone who lacks financial or social resources outside of their relationship may fear that acknowledging the betrayal and leaving the relationship could put their safety at risk.

-This fear of the potential consequences of acknowledging the betrayal might prompt the betrayed person to bury the trauma.
+The fear of the consequences of acknowledging the betrayal might prompt the betrayed person to bury the trauma.
 As a result, they may not fully process the betrayal or remember it correctly, especially if it happens in childhood.

 Relation to attachment theory

-Though experts originally applied the concept of betrayal trauma to children betrayed by caregivers, it became clear that this type of trauma could also happen in other relationships.
+Though experts originally applied the concept of betrayal trauma to children betrayed by caregivers, this type of trauma can also happen in other relationships.

 Let’s take a step back to the basics of attachment theory — attachment comes before betrayal, after all.

-Your earliest childhood relationships are so significant because they lay the groundwork for later relationships.
+Your earliest childhood relationships lay the groundwork for later relationships.
 When these bonds are strong and secure, they pave the way toward secure attachments in adulthood.

 Insecure bonds, on the other hand, often lead to shaky or troubled relationships.